 IN MY OWN WORDS

-It is easier said than done to look five-ten years ahead, so I have a methodology I have developed where I read and compare multiple information sources.
+It is easier said than done to look five-eight years ahead, so I have a methodology I have developed where I read and compare multiple information sources.
 I also try to stay away from being engaged and submerge myself in too many current issues and microdetails, but instead, I try to see trends, directions, and developments.
 What’s next?
 What is driving this?
 Who has something to gain?
 What is at stake?

 I try to reverse the “paradigm” and look for opportunity where the main and established argument is that there is no opportunity and just overwhelming threats and risk.
 On the other hand – when the “paradigm” signs its praise, for the moment AI and Machine Learning, I try to see what can go wrong or what is the attack vector that is generally ignored.
 I like it.
 It is intellectually challengeing.